PREPARATION FOR THE TEST

 - The second time, take a closer look at the exercises again, especially those you had difficulties with.
 This will help you recognise typical sources of error and you will know better what you should pay attention to during the test.

 LEVEL OF DIFFICULTY

 The difficulty of the demo test is similar to the difficulty of the real test.
-There are easy, medium and difficult tasks; the test is designed in a way that an average participant correctly solves about half of the tasks.
+There are easy, medium and difficult exercises; the test is designed in a way that an average participant correctly solves about half of the exercises.
 For the knowledge modules (e.g. in PhaST), we recommend that you refresh your relevant knowledge from middle and high school.